-We aim to provide a secure site, but recognise that the site is only as secure as the people who use it.
-Therefore all people on the site have to adhere to the rules which govern it.
+We aim to provide a secure site but recognise that the site is only as secure as the people who use it.
+Therefore, all people on the site have to adhere to the rules which govern it.
 These are:

-- All gates are locked except at the start and end of the school day. - The back gate is also unlocked during field use at lunchtimes and curriculum field time. - Visitors and volunteers enter at the reception and must sign in.
+- All gates are locked except at the start and end of the school day. - Visitors and volunteers enter at the reception and must sign in. - Visitors and volunteers are identified by wearing a school lanyard issued by the reception staff.

-- Visitors and volunteers are identified by wearing a school lanyard issued by the reception staff. - Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given. - All children leaving or returning during the school day have to sign out and in. - Empty classrooms have doors and windows closed.
+- Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given. - All children leaving or returning during the school day have to sign out and in. - Empty classrooms have doors and windows closed.